matthewoden/NetTrack/README.md

 Tracks changes in hosts on the current subnet.
 Prototype for a "friend doorbell", dispatching notifications when known devices connect to the network.

+## Process

+Scrapes the subnet off the broadcast ip, `ping -c 1 192.168.1.255`, then checking the arp cache (`arp -a`), and processing the results.

 Uses postgres for persistance, which seems like overkill.

+TODO:

+- add debounce period for disconnects within 5 minutes.
+- refactor
+- test

 ## Installation